secretstartups/handbook/finance/sox-internal-controls/sarbanes-oxley(sox)-management control assessment plan/index.html.md

 *  Document name, dates, and summary of interview and follow-up action taken.
 *  Inspect supporting documentation evidencing review (e.g., signatures, board minutes, journal entries, etc.)
 *  Determine if management has adequately documented their review, identified unusual items/trends/variances and that the issues noted have been appropriately researched and resolved timely.
-    - If management review is performed in excess of another control (e.g., a reconciliation the other control is reviewed by management) only one or the other controls may need to be tested (reconciliation or management review) depending on which is designed well and consider providing best evidence.
+    - If management review is performed in excess of another control (e.g., a reconciliation the other control is reviewed by management) only one or the other controls may need to be tested (reconciliation or management review) depending on which is designed well and consider obtaining best evidence.
 </details>
 <details markdown="block">
 <summary markdown="span">Reconciliation</summary>

 Reconciliation is a control designed to verify that two items, such as computer systems, are consistent.

-***Points considered while performing the listed test steps:***
+**Points considered while performing the listed test steps:**

 *  Select a sample of reconciliation documents per the sampling guidelines.
 *  Review the sample for evidence of secondary review.